-California Penal Code 17235 PC defines a switchblade as a knife that resembles a pocketknife with two-inch (or longer) blades that automatically by a
+California Penal Code § 17235 PC defines a switchblade as a knife that resembles a pocketknife with a blade of 2 inches or longer that releases automatically by

 - pressure on the handle,

 - a flip of the wrist,

 The full text of the statute reads as follows: